Intel Core i3-7130U vs Intel Core i7-7700T

 The Intel Core i3-7100U is a dual-core processor of the Kaby-Lake architecture.
 It offers two CPU cores clocked at 2.7 GHz (without Turbo Boost) and integrates HyperThreading to work with up to 4 threads at once.
 The architectural differences are rather small compared to the Skylake generation, therefore the performance per MHz should be very similar.
-The SoC includes a dual channel DDR4 memory controller and Intel HD Graphics 620 graphics card (clocked at 300 - 1000 MHz).
-It is manufactured in an improved 14nm FinFET process at Intel.
-Compare to the older Core i3-7100U, the i3-7130U offers a 300 MHz improved clock speed.
+The SoC includes a dual channel DDR4 memory controller and Intel HD Graphics 620 graphics adapter (clocked at 300 MHz to 1,000 MHz).
+It is manufactured on improved 14 nm Intel process with FinFETs.

 The Intel Core i7-7700T is a fast quad-core processor for desktops based on the Kaby Lake architecture and was announced in January 2017.
 It is the top model of the 35 Watt models and significantly slower than the similar named Core i7-7700K.
 The four Skylake based CPU cores are clocked from 2.9 - 3.8 GHz and support HyperThreading / SMT (8 threads).

 Intel basically uses the same micro architecture compared to Skylake, so the per-MHz performance does not differ.
 The manufacturer only reworked the Speed Shift technology for faster dynamic adjustments of voltages and clocks, and the improved 14nm process allows much higher frequencies combined with better efficiency than before.

 The performance of the i7-7700T is slightly faster than the Core i5-7600K with sufficient cooling and TDP settings.
 Therefore, the CPU is fine to handle even demanding tasks and apps.